 The choirs have also toured abroad.
 In 2013 the Solihull School Boys’ Choir became linked with the Bergen Boys’ Choir in Norway and the two Boys’ Choirs joined to perform Benjamin Britten’s War Requiem in the Bergen International Festival.
 In 2016 the Chamber Choir toured Normandy.

 Over a number of years now, one of the three choirs (in rotation) sings regularly on the live broadcast on BBC Radio 4’s ‘Daily Service’.
 In July 2016 the BBC came to the School Chapel to broadcast the live Radio 4 Sunday Worship, with the Bishop of Birmingham leading the worship.

 The Chapel also has a fine Nicholson organ, which was restored in 2008.

 For more information, please contact the Head of Choral Music.

-A copy of the Chapel Choir calendar is available below.
+A copy of the Chapel Choir calendar will be available in due course.